Derived deformation theory of algebraic structures: Formal moduli problems and algebraic structures

-since $p$ is a quasi-isomorphism of $\Sigma$-cofibrant operads (see \cite[Theorem 16.A]{Fre3} for the general result).
+since $p$ is a quasi-isomorphism of $\Sigma$-cofibrant operads (see \cite[Theorem 16.A]{Fre3}).
 Quillen equivalences induce equivalences of the $\infty$-categories associated to these model categories.
-Therefore, we have a commutative triangle of $\infty$-categories
+Therefore, we get a commutative triangle of equivalences of $\infty$-categories (the model of quasicategories is used in \cite{Lur1}, but actually any model works)